vEnhance/von/README.md

    e.g. `python -m von help` will list the help and exit.
    (Shell users may wish to include `alias von="python -m von"` in their shell configuration to save keystrokes.)
-3. You may need to `pip install -r requirements.txt` to install `pyperclip` (or `sudo pacman -S python-pyperclip`, etc.).
+3. For clipboard functionality, you may need to `pip install -r requirements.txt` to install `pyperclip` (or `sudo pacman -S python-pyperclip`, etc.).
    On Windows, you want to `pip install -r requirements-windows.txt`.
 4. Optional LaTeX integration uses [von.sty][vonsty] and PythonTeX.